polkadot-developers/substrate-docs/content/md/en/docs/tutorials/work-with-pallets/use-macros-in-a-custom-pallet.md

 1. Toggle off the "include option" on the hash input to leave the input empty.

-    This will allow us to see all the claims, rather than just one.
+    This will allow us to see all the claims, rather than just one at a time.

     ![Query All Claims](/media/images/docs/tutorials/custom-pallet/poe-claims.png)